manish969/Examportal/README.md

 tiple media types to facilitate more inclusive learning
 :- Developed using Angular for frontend and
-SpringBoot for backend and MySql for th
+SpringBoot for backend and MySql for the Database.